 4] Instead of using go’ go’s, bobbins, hair ties, scrunchies (whatever you call them) try using the Invisibobble Hair Bands.
 These are plastic telephone cord like gogos that are better for your hair (and they dont leave a kink).
 About five euros in Boots or cheaper again in Penneys.
 (Primark)

 5] I took on taking a good quality vitamin and Calcium with vitamin D to help promote hair growth everyday.
 I’m still taking these.
 Now I have stated to take the Viviscal Hair Supplements too.

 6] I invested in a really good quality shampoo and conditioner.
 I used the Viviscal Shampoo and conditioner.
 Then when that was all gone I used the Cocoa Brown Kind Shampoo and Conditioner.
 Then most recently I’m using Herbal Essence.
 Now I have gone back to the Viviscal Shampoo again.

 8] I wash my hair every second or third day (mostly third).
 Your head and hair have it’s own natural oils and balance.
 Washing your hair every single day isn’t a great idea.

 9] If you don’t mind taking supplements then Omega Fish oils are amazing for hair and nails.

-That’s all my tips in a nutshell guys okay?
+That’s all my tips in a nutshell girls.
 I know they seem very basic and to be honest we all know most of them but the trick is to implement them!
 Getting into the habit of taking vitamins and adding a serum after you wash your hair are my big ones.
-I have the serum in and hair brushed through before I even realize I’ve done it now.
+I have the serum in and hair brushed through before I even realise I’ve done it now.

-Let me know how you get on and as always, any questions my SC is always open prettyandp, Ifnstagram prettiesandpearlsblog, and my Facebook page is the same.
+Let me know how you get on and as always, any questions my SC is always open prettyandp, Instagram prettiesandpearlsblog, and my Facebook page is the same.